 You’ll notice a few things change on your VPN Chrome extension that let you know it’s connected:

 Finding a reliable VPN for Chrome can be frustrating.
-Many VPN providers claim to collect zero logs or deliver fast connection speeds, but when put to task many VPNs end up being unsafe.
-Our experts reviewed top providers to find the best Chrome VPN in 2021.
+Many VPN providers claim to collect zero logs or deliver fast connection speeds, but when put to task many of them end up being unsafe.
+Our experts reviewed 30+ top providers to find the best VPN for Chrome in 2022.

-Each VPN listed below passes our IP/WebRTC leak tests, offers a native Chrome extension, and unblocks geo-restricted content without significantly slowing down speeds.
-You’d be safe online with any of these top providers.
+Each VPN to make our list passed our IP/WebRTC leak tests, comes with a native Chrome extension, and can unblock streaming services without significantly slowing down speeds.
+You’ll be safe online with any of these top providers.

 Chrome VPN extensions are meant to be set-and-forget tools you can leave on in the background.
 But there are times when it’s necessary to pause or remove your VPN service altogether.
 Here’s how to go about both.